 already paid by the firm;

 incurred but not yet paid by the firm, but excluding unpaid professional disbursements;

 money paid for or towards an agreed fee;

 money held in a client account and earmarked for costs under rule 17.3;

-money held or received from the Legal Services Commission as a regular payment (see rule 19.2).
+money held or received from the Legal Aid Agency as a regular payment (see rule 19.2).

 If a firm conducts a personal or office transaction - for instance, conveyancing - for a principal (or for a number of principals), money held or received on behalf of the principal(s) is office money.
 However, other circumstances may mean that the money is client money, for example:

 If the firm also acts for a lender, money held or received on behalf of the lender is client money.

 If the firm acts for a principal and, for example, his or her spouse jointly (assuming the spouse is not a partner in the practice), money received on their joint behalf is client money.